abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/1-Angular.md

 - It has 3 possible values:
   - `ViewEncapsulation.Emulated` (default): styles are encapsulated and don't affect other components
   - `ViewEncapsulation.None`: styles are applied **globally** and affect all components
-  - `ViewEncapsulation.ShadowDom`: styles are encapsulated using Shadow DOM, which is a web standard that allows you to create a separate DOM tree for the component
+  - `ViewEncapsulation.ShadowDom`: styles are encapsulated using Shadow DOM, which is a web standard that allows you to create a separate DOM tree for the component -> styles are encapsulated and don't affect other components, but it has better performance than `Emulated` because it doesn't use the emulation technique to scope styles

 ---